 On June 23, 2024, the Regional Coordination Council held its third meeting in Lam Dong province to review and urge the implementation of the tasks set out at the second conference and deploy the Region's action plan for the remaining months of 2024.

 Regarding the task assigned to the Ministry of Planning and Investment to preside over and coordinate with ministries, central agencies and localities to review and complete mechanisms and policies according to assigned functions and tasks to promptly report to the Government and competent authorities, this task has now been completed.
-The Ministry of Planning and Investment has sent documents requesting central ministries, branches and 63 localities in 6 economic regions to review, and has conducted a preliminary review and assessment of the implementation results of specific mechanisms and policies of localities, completed the Report, and submitted to the Prime Minister in Submission No. 10750/TTr-BKHĐT and Report No. 10751/BC-BKHĐT dated December 26, 2024 of the Ministry of Planning and Investment.
+The Ministry of Planning and Investment has sent documents requesting central ministries, branches and 63 localities in 6 economic regions to review, and has conducted a preliminary review and assessment of the implementation results of specific mechanisms and policies of localities, completed the Report, and submitted it to the Prime Minister in Report No. 10750/TTr-BKHĐT and Report No. 10751/BC-BKHĐT dated December 26, 2024 of the Ministry of Planning and Investment.

-Regarding the task of assigning the Ministry of Industry and Trade to preside over and coordinate with the Ministry of Natural Resources and Environment and other ministries, central and local agencies to proactively review the bauxite planning and report to the Deputy Prime Minister before August 7, 2024 on handling difficulties related to the bauxite planning, this task is currently being promoted for implementation.
+Regarding the task of assigning the Ministry of Industry and Trade to preside over and coordinate with the Ministry of Natural Resources and Environment and ministries, central and local agencies to proactively review the bauxite planning, report to the Deputy Prime Minister before August 7, 2024 on handling difficulties related to the bauxite planning, this task is currently being promoted for implementation.
 The Ministry of Industry and Trade has issued Document No. 5179/BCT-CN dated July 19, 2024 to the People's Committees of the provinces requesting to review and update the implementation status of the Mineral Planning and mineral production, processing and metallurgy projects nationwide as a basis for reporting to the Prime Minister to remove difficulties and obstacles related to the Mineral Planning.

-Propose “focus and worthy” tasks
+Proposing “key and worthy” tasks

 At the same time, well organize the implementation of the Planning and the Plan to implement the Regional and Local Planning.
 Focus resources on implementing the 6 key and breakthrough tasks set out in the Regional Planning; proactively develop key tasks and projects of inter-regional nature to include in the Political Report serving the Provincial and Municipal Party Congresses and include in the socio-economic development plan for the period 2026-2030 for implementation.